Henoc Muamba: Toronto Argonauts

 On March 16, 2021, Muamba signed with the Toronto Argonauts.
 In his first season in Toronto Muamba played in 10 games contributing with 49 tackles, two quarterbacks sacks and one interception.
 He re-signed with the Argos on January 25, 2022.
 In his second season with the Argos Muamba played in 17 regular season games and recorded 75 defensive tackles, three quarterback sacks, two interceptions and one tackle on special teams.
 He won the 109th Grey Cup against the Winnipeg Blue Bombers, winning both the Grey Cup MVP and Most Valuable Canadian in the process.

 Following the 2022 season, in late January 2023, Muamba revealed he was considering retirement after 11 seasons of professional football.
 With his playing future uncertain he became a free agent on February 14, 2023.
 In the days following the start of free agency the Argos head coach Ryan Dinwiddie said the team was in correspondence with Muamba about his future.
 However, it was announced on February 21, 2023, that he had re-signed with the Argonauts.
 Muamba missed the entire 2023 season due to injury.
 He became a free agent upon the expiry of his contract on February 13, 2024.
 He retired on February 26, 2024.

 Personal life

 Muamba was born in Kinshasa, Zaire (now Democratic Republic of the Congo), but grew up in Mississauga, Ontario.
 He played university football for St. Francis Xavier University in Antigonish, Nova Scotia, and is the school's all-time leader in tackles, with 149.5.
-His brother, Cauchy Muamba, is a defensive back who also plays professionally and played with Hénoc and the Alouettes in 2019.
+His brother, Cauchy Muamba, is a defensive back who also plays professionally and played with Henoc and the Alouettes in 2019.
 In 2023, he was nominated and was one of the recipients of the 2023 Top 25 Canadian Immigrant Awards.